mayerrobert/jmurmel/lambda/README.md

 **A lightweight Lisp-1-to-1.5-ish interpreter written in Java8+ that can be used standalone as well as embedded.**

+Currenly weighing in at 35kB (size of compiled .jar file), or one single Java source file.

 Fast and powerful Open Source Lisp interpreters and compilers are a dime a dozen, why not try LambdaJ?